tanermaddocks/PDP-JUL2024-TJS/terminal_app/readme.md

 ## Technical Notes
 - When the app is first run, no data folder will exist, however upon making a new bar and saving the first item, the ```saveFile()``` function in functions/file_function.py starting line 9, will create a new data folder and the bar's specific data folder using the os class' ```mkdir()``` method.

+- mkdir is a terminal command used to create a new directory or folder.